Understanding Your Urges: Sexual Tension Between Friends

 • Talk to a mental health professional.

-Becoming romantically intimate with a friend can change the friendship.
+Becoming romantically intimate with a friend can change the relationship you have.
 If this happens, be honest with them about what you are feeling and what you hope to get out of becoming closer to each other in a new way.
 You may be able to avoid pain and confusion with open communication and respect for one another as people.

 Interpersonal relationships, whether they involve sexual intimacy or not, can be confusing.
 If you have found yourself in a situation that you are having a hard time making sense of, or if you feel you could use some guidance in your relationships, you are not alone.
 Speaking with a therapist through BetterHelp could be beneficial for your mental health.